 Understanding Perjury Charges

 Many people conflate the criminal offense of perjury as simply lying under oath in a court of law.
 While that act does constitute perjury, it is only one of the ways a person could commit this criminal offense.
 Under the law, perjury can occur in one of three ways.
-A Beaufort attorney could help a person charged with the crime of providing false information understand the nature of the different possible offenses.
+A Beaufort criminal defense lawyer could help a person charged with the crime of providing false information understand the nature of the different possible offenses.

 Lying under Oath